Dean of Engineering Office

 Earn Your Way Through School

 Without a doubt, Waterloo’s co-operative-study program (co-op) is the single biggest contributor to our students’ financial well-being.
-Over the course of a degree (six work terms interspersed with eight study terms), our students typically make between $55,000 to $90,000!
+Over the course of a degree (six work terms interspersed with eight study terms), our students make $80,500 on average, and some as much as $170,000!

 For many of our undergraduates, co-op is the first opportunity for them to manage their own finances, providing valuable experience and a greater sense of self-worth.
 Whether they live at home, stay in Waterloo, or go someplace entirely new, our students gain an appreciation for what it takes to make it on their own.